rocketacademy/bootcamp-docs/data-structures-and-algorithms/d.6-data-structures/d.5.2-hash-tables.md

 ### Rocket Academy

-The following are exercises compiled by former RA instructors Lionell and Jonathan.
+The following are exercises compiled by former Rocket instructors Lionell and Jonathan.
 Please only view the solution for each problem after you have attempted the problem. \#3 is challenging- feel free to start Leetcode problems before \#3 if you need more warmup!

 #### Problems